antoniodefazio/mltraining/README.md

-&nbsp;Let A the attribute from atttributes that best classifies examples &nbsp;Create a Root decision node which attribute is A &nbsp;For each possible value, vi, of A,
-&nbsp&nbspAdd to this node a new tree branch corresponding to the test A = vi.
+&nbsp;Let A the attribute from atttributes that best classifies examples &nbsp;Create a Root decision node which attribute is A &nbsp;For each possible value, vi, of A, &nbsp;&nbsp;Add to this node a new tree branch corresponding to the test A = vi.
 So let examples be the subset of examples that have value vi for A(partition)
-&nbsp&nbspIf examples is empty
-&nbsp&nbsp&nbspthen below this nodde add a new branch with leaf node with label = most common value of the targetattribute in examples
+&nbsp;&nbsp;If examples is empty &nbsp;&nbsp;&nbsp;then below this nodde add a new branch with leaf node with label = most common value of the targetattribute in examples
-&nbsp&nbsp&nbspelse below this node add new branch with subtree ID3(examples, targetattribute, attributes – (A))) End Otherwise
+&nbsp;&nbsp;&nbsp;else below this node add new branch with subtree ID3(examples, targetattribute, attributes – (A))) End Otherwise
 Return the  Root decision node